-Most corporations file Form 1120, U.S. Corporation Income Tax Return or Form 1120-A, U.S. Corporation Short-Form Income Tax Return.
+Most corporations file Form 1120, U.S. Corporation Income Tax Return, or Form 1120-A, U.S. Corporation Short-Form Income Tax Return.

-For more information on corporations, see Publication 542, Tax Information on Corporations.
+For more information on corporations, see Publication 542, Corporations.

 S corporations.
 An eligible domestic corporation can avoid double taxation (once to the shareholders and again to the corporation) by electing to be treated as an S corporation.
-An S corporation may also be exempt from federal income tax.
+An S corporation generally is exempt from federal income tax.
 Its shareholders include on their tax returns their share of the corporation's separately stated items of income, deduction, loss, and credit, and their share of nonseparately stated income or loss.